LegacyModdingMC/UniMixins/docs/developer-usage.md

 }
 ```

-> If you are *not* using UniMix or GTNH's Mixin fork, you will need to add the compat module and set the `-Dunimixins.compat.fixClasspathModDiscovery=true` JVM flag, or Forge may fail to discover your mod or its dependencies.
+> If you are *not* using UniMix or GTNH's Mixin fork, you will need to add the compat module and set the `-Dunimixins.compat.hackClasspathModDiscovery=true` JVM flag, or Forge may fail to discover your mod or its dependencies.

 ## Tricks